A Great Day For Osorno Volcano and Petrohue Waterfalls in Patagonia Chile

 It was a beautiful day for a trip from Puerto Montt for awesome views of the Osorno Volcano and Petrohue Waterfalls in Patagonia Chile.
 We caught stunning views from so many different vantage points.
 It was hard to pick our favourite stop!
 This was a beautiful stop in Patagonia Chile on our South America cruise.
 We would definitely want to return and explore at a slower pace on our own.

 When we returned to our cruise ship, we continued our cruise though the Chilean Fjords in Patagonia Chile.
-There were so many more stunning sights ahead of us.
+There were so many more stunning sights ahead of us in Chile.
 The next cruise port was in Casablanca, Chile.
 And our wine tasting day trip was a very different way to enjoy this part of Chile.

 Have you visited the Orsono Volcano and Petrohue Waterfalls in Patagonia Chile?
 Where was your favourite viewpoint?